cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/env-vars.md

 - **MYSQL_USERNAME** &mdash; Randomly generated string
 - **MYSQL_PASSWORD** &mdash; Randomly generated string

-For a full list of environment variables available in your application, visit the _Environment variables_ link in the right sidebar of your application detail page.
+For a full list of environment variables available in your application, visit the _Environment variables_ link in the right sidebar of your Application Overview page.
 If you don't currently have a application, the environment variables available to you are shown after your code analysis.

 ## Assign env-vars for deployment